-know would feel comfortable and successful in this role.
-It also allows you to share with them information about what their responsibilities will be during the event.
-Ideally, table hosts should be comfortable redirecting conversations and keeping the conversations solution-focused.
-In general, people who tend to dominate conversations do not make effective table hosts.
-Instead, choose people who have the skills to draw out ideas and feedback from all participants.
-Because there should be a host at each table, you can determine the number of needed table hosts based on the number strategies (see Figure 11).
+Meet with your table hosts before the event to explain the community conversation approach, their roles within the process, and strategies they can use if participants stray from the topic or focus on problems instead of solutions.
+Consider sharing the example table host reference sheet as it includes responsibilities, sample agenda, and facilitation strategies (see Figure 11).
 If a personal meeting is not feasible, send the group an email outlining these points and encourage them to ask any questions.
 One planning team that made arrangements to meet with their table hosts a couple of weeks before the event emphasized that having this time to discuss the conversation's purpose and the table hosts' roles led to richer discussions and more focused set of solutions at their conversation.